It is a fine balance between the number of tools I use and the value I gain from them.

 Over the years, I have tried many (many!) apps and tools.
 Even today, I’m always trying alternative apps and methods in an effort to try simplify my life more.

-This list are tools that have stuck with me, or currently make my life simple in a major way.
+This list contains tools that have stuck with me, or currently make my life simple in a major way.

 Due to my job, I work on different operating systems daily.
 Here are some of my staple tools.